Skip To Content Skip To Menu Skip To Footer

 Types of Awards

-Professional Development Grants
+Scholarly & Creative/Professional Development Grants

 Professional development projects enhance or develop new knowledge, expertise or skills that will enable the recipient to advance sustainability related teaching, research, creativity and civic engagement.
 For travel and other costs related to a conference or workshop, faculty should make use of the Dean’s Conference Fund first and request SEF funds for expenses that exceed their available balance.
-Stipends are not paid for professional development projects.
+Examples of professional development include training, conferences, workshops or certifications.

 Curriculum Development Grants

 Examples of teaching projects that have high resource needs include incorporating active learning pedagogies such as living laboratory, service learning, community-based research and place-based learning; new technology; and substantial curricular changes and innovation.
-Funds can be used to cover stipends, materials and travel related to curricular development.
+Funds can be used to cover stipends, equipment/materials and travel related to curricular development.
 Stipends of $250 per week are available for up to three weeks for summer projects when the effort is well above and beyond normal course development expectations.

-Student Faculty Research Project Grants
+Student-Faculty Research Grants

 Research Assistantships

 Awards of up to $3,000 are available for summer research assistantships and $1,600 for assistantships during the academic year.
-Faculty supervisors of research assistants are not eligible for a stipend.

 Student Travel